 2.1.
 Create a digital infographic, diagram, an image, or interactive visual tailored to your teaching needs.

 2.2.
-Apply the standards of Consistency; Attribution; Privacy; Accessibility to your visual.
+Apply the standards of consistency, attribution, privacy and accessibility to your visual display.

 Your digital creation is automatically copyrighted, unless you assign and display CC license to your visual.
 Ensure your visual is accessible.